-Specialist Plus Specialist Enhanced Standard SEMH needs Specialist needs as well as: Pupil requires a complet ely individu alised program me in order to engage in activitie s and maintain safety Enhanced needs as well as: Emotional needs lead to violent, unpredictable and prolonged behaviours that disrupt teaching groups and jeopardise the health and safety of self and others.
+Specialist Plus Specialist Enhanced Standard SEMH needs Pupil requires a completely individualised programme in order to engage in activities and maintain safety Specialist needs as well as: Pupil requires a completely individualised programme in order to engage in activities and maintain safety Emhanced needs as well as: Emotional needs lead to violent, unpredictable and prolonged behaviours that disrupt teaching groups and jeopardise the health and safety of self and others.
 Pupil may be involved in frequent (daily) incidents.
 Pupil targets other children and/ or staff, not aware of the consequences of their behaviour on others Pupil is not able to self-regulate emotions and/ or behaviours without intense, individual support.
-Pupil may have mental health needs; for example, this may include attachment disorder, depression, self-harm.
+Pupil may have mental health needs; for example this may include attachment disorder, depression, self-harm.
 Pupil may exhibit sexually harmful behaviours and/or vulnerability to child sexual exploitation Standard needs as well as: Have significant difficulties related to level of concentration, engagement and participation in learning Pupil may have mental health needs including attachment difficulties leading to attachment seeking or avoiding behaviours.
 They may impact on the ability to build and maintain successful relationships with adults and peers Pupil may show anxiety, distress or regular challenging, attention seeking behaviour.
 Pupil regularly fails to engage with appropriate learning, is 'off task' for much of the time unless supported.
-Pupil has emotional needs which are impacting on attitude and approach to learning Pupil has difficulty with concentration, engagement and participation in learning; this maybe because of for example fear of failure, or low selfesteem.
+Pupil has emotional needs which are impacting on attitude and approach to learning Pupil has difficulty with concentration, engagement and participation in learning; this maybe as a result of for example fear of failure, or low self-esteem.
 Pupil requires support to interact appropriately in structured and unstructured times Pupil may be withdrawn, timid, in need of nurturing approach.